tlswg/dtls-conn-id/draft-ietf-tls-dtls-connection-id.md

 for an endpoint to use a globally constant length for such connection identifiers.
 This can in turn ease parsing and connection lookup, for example by having the length in question be a compile-time constant.
-Such implementations must still be able to send
+Such implementations MUST still be able to send
 CIDs of different length to other parties.
 Implementations that want to use variable-length CIDs are responsible for constructing the CID in such a way that its length can be determined